top of page

 In brief- With all equipment in place, look up, reach up, prepare to vent excess air from the BCD and swim at a normal pace towards the surface while making a continuous sound.
 Establish buoyancy at the surface.

-You retain your regulator in place during a Controlled Emergency Swimming Ascent (CESA) when you have run out of air because you may be able to get a few breaths of air as you ascend.
-The remaining air in your tank expands upon ascent and that might be just enough for a couple of breaths.
-Also, if the urge to breathe is too strong, it is better to have nothing to breathe than breathing water.
+You retain your regulator in place during a Controlled Emergency Swimming Ascent (CESA) when you run out of air because the remaining air in your tank expands upon the ascent, which might be just enough for a couple of breaths.
+Also, if the urge to breathe is too strong, it is better to breathe nothing than breathe water.

-Weight drop either confined water or open water
+Emergency weight drop, either confined water or open water.

 With multiple weight systems or pockets, it’s not always necessary to drop all the weight – just enough to become positively buoyant.
 With a weight belt, divers must pull the belt away from the body before dropping it.

-* Regardless of the weight system used, the objective is to quick release the weights and pull them clear of your body
+* Regardless of the weight system used, the objective is to quickly release the weights and pull them clear of your body

 Alternate Air Source

-When you are out of air OR low on air and you buddy is close by
+When you are out of air OR low on air, and your buddy is close by.

-This helps a diver in distress locate air quickly or for you to share gas immediately.
+This helps a distressed diver locate air quickly or for you to share gas immediately.
 It also assures that all the hoses are maintained in an area that does not drag or snag on the environment.

 Disconnect LPI

-Emphasize pressing the hose toward the connector to make the release easier, and venting the BCD to prevent excess positive buoyancy
+Emphasise pressing the hose toward the connector to make the release easier and venting the BCD to prevent excess positive buoyancy.

 Free Flowing Regulator

-You can breathe around that fast flowing air and make a controlled, safe ascent.
+You can breathe around that fast-flowing air and make a controlled, safe ascent.
 You sip the air, using your tongue as a water dam.
-The air will come out fast enough to not permit a lot of water to enter, if any.
-Remember, of course, to not seal the regulator in your mouth; that will force air into your airway.
+The air will come out fast enough to prevent water entering, if any.
+Remember not to seal the regulator in your mouth; that will force air into your airway.
 Sip the air and surface from the dive.

 The air will be very cold as it is pressurised air being released from a dive tank.
-If this feels uncomfortable on sensitive teeth, use your lips as a tooth guard.
+Use your lips as a tooth guard if this feels uncomfortable on sensitive teeth.

-If you want to know why the air is chilled when it is released from a high pressure environment, read about it in Charles Law.
+If you want to know why the air is chilled when released from a high-pressure environment, read about it in Charles Law.

 Skin Diving

-If you would like understand more about skin diving and freediving check out our blog on Physiology
+If you would like to understand more about skin diving and freediving, check out our blog on Physiology

 Above 300mt to 3000mt

-• The PADI RDP, other tables and dive computer models assume surfacing at sea level, and so diving at altitudes above 300mt/ 1000ft require special dive decompression procedures because there’s less atmospheric pressure at the surface, which affects dive table and dive computer calculations i.e., the ambient atmospheric pressure at altitude is less than at sea level.
+• The PADI RDP, other tables and dive computer models assume surfacing at sea level, and so diving at altitudes above 300mt/ 1000ft requires special dive decompression procedures because there’s less atmospheric pressure at the surface, which affects dive table and dive computer calculations, i.e., the ambient atmospheric pressure at altitude is less than at sea level.

-• Partial pressure decreases, percentage remains the same
+• Partial pressure decreases, and the percentage remains the same.

-· Recommended no more than 2 dives a day
+• Recommended no more than two dives a day

-· Make higher altitude dive first followed by lower
+• Make a higher altitude dive first, followed by a lower

 Gas Narcosis at Altitude:

-At altitude, even though partial pressures are lower, conditions such as cold water from a mountain lake, dehydration from dry air at altitude and overexertion may predispose a diver to gas narcosis due to changes in the flow of blood to the cerebral cortex.
+Even though partial pressures are lower at alititude, conditions such as cold water from a mountain lake, dehydration from dry air at altitude, and overexertion, may predispose a diver to gas narcosis due to changes in blood flow to the cerebral cortex.

-So gas narcosis, regardless of the lower partial pressures at altitude, may in fact happen at shallower depths, although this seems to be more because of extenuating environmental circumstances than the actual altitude.
+So, gas narcosis may happen at shallower depths regardless of the lower partial pressures at altitude.
+However, this seems more because of extenuating environmental circumstances than the actual altitude.

 DEEP DIVE

-Check you air more frequently.
+Check your air more frequently.
 Twice as much as on shallow dives

 Narcosis….